 The cartilage disc protecting the skull and jawbone should smoothly glide back on forth when we open or close.
 For some patients, the disc slips out of position, resulting in clicking or popping.
 There is minimal concern provided this clicking and popping does not result in pain.
 If patients notice pain in the joint or have been stuck open or closed, they should seek treatment.

 The TMJ affects how the teeth come together, such that if a person’s bite is asymmetrical or lopsided, then the joint can be harmed over time.
-It can be a difficult challenge to diagnose and treat TMJ problems, but Dr. Hayes and Dr. Tao have experience dealing with this complicated joint.
-They are able to assess and treat TMJ symptoms with a range of options including; occlusal splint therapy.
+It can be a difficult challenge to diagnose and treat TMJ problems, but Dr. Tao has experience dealing with this complicated joint.
+She is able to assess and treat TMJ symptoms with a range of options including; occlusal splint therapy.
 Please call 757-873-3001 for additional information.

 Frequently Asked Questions

 Jaw pain, clicking and popping of the jaw, ear pain or earache, popping in the ears, headaches or pain in the temple, stiff or sore jaw muscles, and locking of the jaw joint are all symptoms of TMJ Disorder.